mmcdermott/MEDS_transforms/README.md

 running multiple copies of the same script on independent workers to process the data in parallel.
 "Reduction" steps again need to happen in a single-threaded manner, but these steps are generally very fast and should not be a bottleneck.

+## Running the Pipeline in Parallel via Hydra Multirun
+We support two (optional) hydra multirun job launchers for parallelizing ETL and pre-processing pipeline
+steps: [`joblib`](https://hydra.cc/docs/plugins/joblib_launcher/) (for local parallelism) and [`submitit`](https://hydra.cc/docs/plugins/submitit_launcher/) to launch things with slurm for cluster parallelism.

+To use either of these, you need to install additional optional dependencies:
+  1. `pip install -e .[local_parallelism]` for joblib local parallelism support, or
+  2. `pip install -e .[slurm_parallelism]` for submitit cluster parallelism support.

 ## TODOs: